HQ-16

 The HQ-16 (红旗-16 (紅旗-16, Hóng Qí-16, Red Banner-16); NATO reporting name: CH-SA-16) is a Chinese medium-range surface-to-air missile (SAM) developed by the Shanghai Academy of Spaceflight Technology (SAST) of China Aerospace Science and Technology Corporation (CASC).
 It is derived from earlier versions of the Russian Buk missile system.

 Development

 Development began in 2005, and was reportedly assisted by the Almaz-Antey Corporation.
 It was initially developed as a naval system.
 In late-2011, China reported the "co-development between Russia and China" of the missile was complete.

 The HQ-16B was developed by late-2011.

 A ground battery consists of a command post, two multifunction radars, and four to six launchers.
 Each launcher has six missiles.

 The HQ-16 is effective in intercepting tactical ballistic missiles.

 Operational history

 The platform for the HHQ-16, the Type 054A frigate, entered service in 2008.
 The HQ-16A entered service in 2011.

 The HQ-16A entered Chinese service in 2011.

 Pakistan entered negotiations to purchase the missile in 2015.
 The LY-80s entered service with the Pakistan Army in March 2017.
+HQ-16s were integrated into a networked air defense system and deployed during the 2025 India–Pakistan conflict.